There Is Still Room For Enel Chile S.A. (ENIC) to Improve Its Value - Let's Wait for Clarity - The Dwinnex

 Ratios:

-We take a closer look at ENIC’s different ratios to gain a better understanding of the stock.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.42 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 107.17.
+To gain a deeper understanding of ENIC’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 5.44 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 107.52.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.90 and its Current Ratio is at 1.00.
 In the meantime, Its Debt-to-Equity ratio is 0.56 whereas as Long-Term Debt/Eq ratio is at 0.53.

 Upgrades & Downgrades